mars-hss/mars-hss.github.io/_course-project/Manipulation.md

 ## Multi-sensory Based Robot Dynamic manipulation(MSBRDM)
 MSBRDM giave more pratical tutorials by each section from homogeneous transform matrix(Rotation and Translation) to dynamics and control.
 The firt part is kinematics.
-Using homogeneous transfrom,
+Using homogeneous transfrom, publish TF for UR10 from DH parameters(3 DoF from 6 DoF).
+{% include gallery id='msbrdm_sapce' %}
+{% include gallery id='msbrdm_ellipsoid' %}
+<figcaption>Images from MSBRDM tutorial slide</figcaption>

+The second part is dynamics.

 {% include figure.html url="true" img="images/manipulation/Tau_0.gif" caption="Tau is zero for UR10" %}
 <!-- ## Project(MSBRDM) -  -->